ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 rocotorun
 ==========
 The ``rocotorun`` command is used to run the workflow by submitting tasks to the batch system.
 It will automatically resubmit failed tasks and can recover from system outages without user intervention.
-An example is:
+The command takes the following format:

 .. code-block:: console